Patrick-Thompson9/electronic-health-record-api/Docs/Api.md

 ## 2.1 Create Order

 Note that associated objects can not be created during the creation of the parent object.
-For example, when creating a order, it is not possible to create an associated test inside the same request.
+For example, when creating an order, it is not possible to create an associated test inside the same request.

 ### Post Request

 ```
 POST /orders
+Content-Type: application/json

+{
+    "PatientId": "f5bd2784-029a-4c4f-905c-799fee96f8e0",
+    "OrderType": "COVID",
+    "Notes": "Sample note text."
+}
 ```

 ### Post Response